One year after discovering her husband's cheating messages, Jessi turns her fears of being a single mom into her own single mom success story.

 As I tapped through, I whispered to myself, “No way.
 There’s no way he would be cheating with another woman.
 We’d been married eight years, three kids.
 Our marriage was solid, wasn’t it?

 I had nothing to be suspicious of.
 No, it’s nothing.”

 Inspiring True Stories

 Oh my god!
 I saw the message.

 It was like a sledgehammer smashing against my chest.
-I kept scrolling.
 I kept scrolling through one message after the next - a whole string of private messages between him and two other women.

-The hammer sledged harder, only this time it was tearing through the flesh of my heart.
+With each new message, the hammer sledged harder, tearing through the flesh of my heart.

 I flicked over to his Facebook account.
 Oh my god!
 More messages between him and even more women.

 I groaned out loud.
 Tears spilled out, running down my cheeks.
 My head pounded in rhythm with my heart and I couldn’t think straight.
 Fury hit.
 My anger was as red and raw as the blood pumping through my veins.

 I looked across at him, I threw my phone at him with as much power as a hammer thrower in the Olympics.
 The corner of my phone hit him right in the chest and he looked up from his phone.
 Our eyes met.
 Immediately, I knew he knew, and he knew I knew.